RobTrew/prelude-jxa/JS Prelude MD/partitionTree.md

             );

         return p(x)
-            // x is both the new head of the matches, and
+            // x is the new head of the matches, and
             // the parent of the accumulated residues.
             ?
 Tuple([
                 Node(x)(residues), ...matches